 - Christmas is the day we, as Christians, celebrate the birth of Jesus – the Son of Man – our Saviour.
 This particular holiday – one of the 2 holiest days we honor as Christians, did begin from Pagan traditions!
 But we don’t honor those traditions in celebrating this day.
 We use this day – a day originally created for Pagan traditions – to celebrate our Savior’s birth.
 (Just to clarify, the birth and resurrection of Jesus didn’t originate from Pagan traditions.
 But the actual day of the year that we choose to celebrate these events were of Pagan origins.)

-And What About Halloween Alternatives
+What Does the Bible Say About Halloween

 How to Be a Christian and NOT Celebrate Halloween